 A head-to-toe assessment requires that you record detailed patient information.
 Much of this data is considered PHI, or protected health information, which means you’re legally obligated to keep that information safe.

 Under HIPAA, all PHI must be secure and private.
-HIPAA-compliant online forms protect your patients’ PHI and streamline your filing process.
-For instance, Jotform’s HIPAA-compliant forms offer end-to-end encryption, plus safe storage options.
+HIPAA-friendly online forms protect your patients’ PHI and streamline your filing process.
+For instance, Jotform’s HIPAA-friendly forms offer end-to-end encryption, plus safe storage options.
 All of these features keep your records out of the wrong hands while allowing your staff to access relevant patient forms.

 FIlling out assessment forms doesn’t have to be complicated.
-Simply understanding what your evaluations need to include and using HIPAA-compliant forms can make it easier for your nurses to gather patient data securely.
+Simply understanding what your evaluations need to include and using HIPAA-friendly forms can make it easier for your nurses to gather patient data securely.

 Let’s assess the situation